j-freddy/j-freddy.github.io/_posts/2023-10-04-how-to-hypnotise-yourself.md

 ## Selective attention: Troxler's fading

-We'll start simple, then build our way upwards.
+We start simple, then build our way upwards.
 Let's first look at a famous optical illusion: the **lilac chaser**.

 <img src="{{img_dir}}lilac-chaser.gif"
      alt="lilac-chaser-animation" width="360px" class="img-thumbnail">

-A few lilac spots are arranged in a circle, and they blink sequentially.
+A few lilac spots are arranged in a circle and they blink sequentially.
 If you fixate on the cross from a short distance (e.g. for 1 minute without your eyes leaving the cross), you may notice 2 things:
 1. The lilac spot blinks blue-green